Solved Examples on Income Taxes

 $12550 > $7000

-∴ your deductible expenses will reduce your tax bill by $0.00
+∴ The deductible expenses will reduce his tax bill by $0.00

 (7.)
 Determine the gross income, adjusted gross income, and taxable income for these individuals.

-(I.) Anthony is single, earned wages of $51200, received $1600 in interest from a savings account, contributed $3200 to a tax-deferred retirement plan, and took the standard deduction.
+(I.) Deborah is single, earned wages of $51200, received $1600 in interest from a savings account, contributed $3200 to a tax-deferred retirement plan, and took the standard deduction.

 (I.) Gross Income = all income